Faildes/Chattiori-Model-Merger/README.md

 The mode is:

 - "WS" for Weighted Sum
+- "SIG" for Sigmoid Merge
+- "GEO" for Geographic Merge
+- "MAX" for Max Merge
 - "AD" for Add Difference (requires model2)
 - "NoIn" for No Interporation